Istana Woodneuk: Aftermath

 After Singapore was liberated in 1945, the palace was briefly occupied by General Sir Miles Dempsey, followed by Commander-in-Chief Sir Montagu Stopford in 1946.
 On 16 January 1947, Governor-General of Malaya Malcolm MacDonald and his wife Audrey Marjorie Rowley moved into the palace after their long journey from Canada.
 By 1948 it was returned to the Sultan for his official use.

 In December 1951 the State of Johor spent S$14,500 to re-roof the palace and the Istana Besar in Johor Bahru.
 From 1957 to 1986, the palace and its compound were maintained by caretaker Hj.
 Sulaiman, hired by Johor State Council, who lived with his family not far away from the building.

 The Singapore Government made a compulsory purchase of Tyersall Park in December 1990, but it remained inaccessible to the public and was left abandoned and uncared for.
 The palace fell into ruin and the surroundings were covered by thick vegetation due to decades of abandonment.
 It became a spot for ghost seekers and photographers due to its inaccessibility.
 Its walls were graffitied by vandals, and it was used as a store by construction workers for a nearby construction site.

 On 10 July 2006, the palace burned down due to a major fire attributed to drug addicts.
 Its blue roof tiles caved in and its condition was deemed beyond repair and structurally unsafe.
 In April 2015, the forest path leading to the premises was cordoned off by the Singapore Police.
 In February 2016, a police signboard was spotted near the path warning would-be trespassers to stay away.

+Land swap

+In 2025, the Government of Singapore and Tunku Ismail Sultan Ibrahim, Crown Prince of Johor, reached a land-swap agreement.
+The 13-hectare palace estate and its surrounding grounds were transferred to Singapore as part of Plot C, while Singapore ceded a parcel of state land, known as Plot A. Plot A is situated west of Plot B, the central plot that contained where the former Istana Tyersall stood before it was demolished in 1935.